-All applicants who submit our application form for the Mr Boylesque Ireland competition must abide by all Rules & Criteria set out below:
+All applicants who submit an application form for the Mr Boylesque Ireland competition must abide by the Rules & Criteria set out below:

-Performers should be confident and of a high professional standard in the areas of performance, tease, audience engagement, visual presentation of costume and styling.
-They must demonstrate an innate understanding of music through demonstrating musicality within their movement and timing.
+Performers should be confident and of a high professional standard in the areas of performance, tease, audience engagement, and visual presentation of costume and styling.
+They must demonstrate an innate understanding of musicality through their movement and timing.
 Performer’s routines should be tight, well rehearsed and polished.

 Order of competition sections & Scoring

 The competition will be comprised of three marked sections – the Red Carpet Parade, followed by the Striptease routine and Unique routines.
 Each of these sections has their own scoring requirements as set out on this page.
 Please read these carefully as many additions and changes have been made.

 All guidelines for the competition are devised to create an entertaining and engaging show for the audience and simultaneously allow theatrical talent, intelligence and creativity to flourish.
 The rules and criteria are written to encourage artistic integrity while supporting a structure for judges to select a winner.
 The judges are looking for a well-rounded performer who can demonstrate different styles across the three sections.